athomasoriginal/com.betweentwoparens/README.md

   - move the `svgs` into the `svg` directory
   - reference in templates: `{{ '/src/svg/logo.svg' | svgContents | safe }}`
 - Write dates in format: `20 May 2019` for `created` in `posts`
   - There is an off by one error when writing dates as `2019-05-19`
+- [Custom Signup Form]
+  - Behaviour: when incomplete user is directed to the hosted form screen where they can try again

 ## Project Commands